kaplanPRO/kaplan-cloud/docs/source/pre-installation-configuration.rst

       environment variable ``S3_DEFAULT_ACL`` to ``public-read``.
 This will not affect your private content.

-2. Head over to IAM and create a policy with full access to these buckets.
+2. Head over to IAM and create a policy with full access to this bucket.
    Change ``arn:aws:s3:::mybucket`` to the name of your bucket (`AWS IAM Docs`_).

    .. code-block::